ibhanu/codewithgirlscriptblr/Hard/1. Shopping Cart Problem/README.md

   | <= 50 KM | Rs.
 60 |
   | > 50 KM | No delivery |
 - The bill should show the total amount saved by the user if he/she bought any discount products.
-- The bill should contain all the other details provided by the user.
+- The bill should contain all the details provided by the user.
 - The bill should contain the shop details as well as the billing date and time.
 - Each order should have a unique ‘Order ID’ such that the user can use to check the status.
 - The default status of the order should be ‘in progress’